Temp1231112/BStf/untitled.md

 Aah, I understand, that’s exactly what we need now, I think.

-Now following the road slowly, carefully preventing from making any dust behind us, just in case there is a search helicopter looking for us, or someone around somewhere on the mountain hills.
+Now following the road slowly, carefully preventing myself from making any dust behind us, just in case there is a search helicopter looking for us, or someone around somewhere on the mountain hills.

 We come to the gate, and I have to stop.
 She goes to open it, and I drive in.
 Then she closes the gate.
-And wen she sits down back on his seat she says:
+And when she sits back down on his seat she says:

     - The house is about a kilometer from here, just follow the road.
-    - A friend owns the place, all what you can see around.
+    - A friend owns the place, all of what you can see around.

-Yep, it’s always “A Friend”, I think.
+Yep, it’s always “a friend”, I think.

-Now following the road, a very narrow road, right about one kilometer, and we are arriving into the large yard of a rocky house.
+Now following the road, a very narrow road, right about one kilometer, we are arrive into the large yard of a rocky house.

 It looks definitely like abandoned.
-And to be honest, it looks like it has been abandoned maybe about hundred years ago.
+And to be honest, it looks like it has been abandoned maybe about a hundred years ago.
 For sure it is “the most remote place” in Europe and it’s been so for a long, long time.
 I must ask here, a bit jokingly:

     - It looks like it has been abandoned decades ago, or maybe a couple of centuries, seriously…?
     - Are you sure that there are “some supplies” here?